fiveladdercon/launchpad/docs/support/status.md

 ---
 layout: default
+permalink: /status
 ---

 > As of October 9th, 2018, the Spacecraft project is being shelved - not because
 > I want to stop working on it, but because my new employer will not exempt the
 > project from their NDA that I must sign on that date.
 Since my work on
-> Spacecraft may fall under the NDA, I'd rather stall the project than have it
+> Spacecraft may fall under the NDA, I'd rather park the project than have it
 > expropriated.